 I collaborate closely with some social entrepreneurs from our network, too (I lead the Making More Health initiative for Boehringer Ingelheim – more information you find at http://www.makingmorehealth.com) .

-However, this blog is a private one and does not reflect/comprise always what I do professionally.
-However, many opportunities and activities are connected to Making More Health.
+However, this blog is a private one and does reflect/comprise much more than what I do professionally.
+Many opportunities and activities are connected and result from the work I do with Making More Health.

 There are so many stories to tell, stories that go far beyond my professional activities.

 We have a huge vision.
-We, that’s our team that makes so many projects happen – on health, hygiene, for people with albinism, for elderly, for teachers and students and for women, for individuals…for all those in need.
+We, that’s our team (my good friends in Kenya, two local social workers Chris and Cleo and our driver Francis) run activities that matter: on health, hygiene, for people with albinism, for elderly, for teachers and students and for women, for individuals…for all those in need.
 Sometimes it does not even take a lot of money or efforts to create a huge impact on peoples’ life.
 Three chicken in the hands of a women with albinism can make a huge difference.
 Some piece of soap in the COVID crises makes a huge difference.

 Soap, chicken, some self-confidence, a cultural event, raising awareness can become the starting point for someone to grow, to invest in education for the children, for getting hope.
 Isn’t this something we all should be aware of and stand for?